-Below is contact information for Mayor and Councillors on City Council, as well as Trustees on the Vancouver Board of Education, and Commissioners on the Vancouver Board of Parks and Recreation (as of May 2016).
+Below is contact information for Mayor and Councillors on City Council (total of 11 persons), as well as Trustees on the Vancouver Board of Education, and Commissioners on the Vancouver Board of Parks and Recreation (partial update as of 17-Nov-2022).

 Vancouver, this is your city!
-Those who voted in the last civic election (2014) elected the 11 officials now in council.
-It was a democratic process in which people voted for individual candidates, but it produced an absolute majority of one sole “party” (or “elector organization”).
-Those who voted gave them absolute power during that election.
-But what really makes our city work is the day-to-day decisions made at City Hall under the advice of the public servants working for the City.
-Citizens regularly get opportunities to provide input to the city, at committee meetings, Council meetings, and public hearings.
+Those who voted in the last civic election elected the 11 officials now in council.
+Those who voted gave them power during that election, but what really makes our city work is the day-to-day decisions made at City Hall under the advice of the public servants (staff) working for the City.
+Citizens also get opportunities to provide input to the city, at committee meetings, Council meetings, and public hearings.

 You can write and phone, but contacting members of Council IN PERSON is an important way to get your issues and needs across.
 This web page is dedicated to supporting active citizen involvement, and (one hopes) constructive input.
 Read on for info and tips to be more clear, concise, and effective.

 Citizens who consider themselves affected by proposed, rezonings, policies, and by-law amendments can speak at a committee meeting or Public Hearing (click here for agendas).
 Please register individually by telephone or by e-mail before the meeting you’re interested in.
 Contact info is provided on the agenda webpage for each meeting.
 You may also register in person at the door before the Hearing.
 Provide your name, contact phone number, and mention the agenda number and item for the specified date.
 The chair should also make a last call for speakers after the last registered speaker at the meeting.